jfbenckhuijsen/node-cloud-functions/README.md

 CloudServant is a framework aimed to allow to easily write functions running on one of the well known Cloud platforms:
- - Google Cloud Functions
+ - Google Cloud Functions (including Firebase)
  - Amazon AWS Lamba
  - Microsoft Azure (currently not supported)

 Each of these platforms have their own interfaces to which a service must comply and set of backend services which can be interacted with (like databases or messaging platforms).
-The aim of the CloudServant framework is to bridge these differences and provide developers with a unified framework to develop for each of these platforms.
+The aim of the CloudServant framework is to bridge these differences and provide developers with a unified framework to develop for each of these platforms as much as possible.

 This framework was created based on some early experiments with these platforms and the effort involved to rewrite an application originally created for AWS Lamba to Google Cloud